Azure-Samples/azure-intelligent-edge-patterns/Research/kubeflow-on-azure-stack-lab/04-KFServing/tensorflow.md

     * Connection #0 to host 12.34.56.78 left intact
     }

 See [Tensorflow rest api documentation](https://www.tensorflow.org/tfx/serving/api_rest) on constructing and interpreting the json inpu/output.

 For example, for the custom model we created earlier, we would need to define the instances with `input_1`.
-    We can feed the 3-dimensional array with pixel values like so:
+We can feed the 3-dimensional array with pixel values like so (see script `tensorflow_web_infer.py` for implementation suggestions):

     {
         "instances":[